vaultman765/spiritual_formation_project/meditations/arc_passion_of_christ.md

 2. The King of Heaven is mocked with earthly symbols of power.
 3. Every insult He received purifies the pride in my own heart.

+#### 💬 Ejaculatory Prayer

+**Jesus, King crowned in thorns, rule in my heart.**

 #### 🗣️ Colloquy

 Jesus, mocked King, I often seek crowns of comfort and control.
 Teach me to wear the crown of thorns with You — not to be honored, but to love.

-#### 💬 Ejaculatory Prayer

-**Jesus, King crowned in thorns, rule in my heart.**

-#### 🔨 Resolution
+#### 🔨 Resolution (Optional)

 Today I will resist one urge to seek praise — and silently offer it as a crown of thorns.